react-to/react-to-styled/CONTRIBUTE.md

 ## Commit convention

-We use monorepo, and it is important to write correct commit messages to keep git history clean.<br/>
+We use monorepo, and it is important to write correct commit messages to keep git history clean.\
 See more on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)

 ## Get started locally